MileHacker Logo

 • Consult hotel staff for current security tips for specific areas you plan to visit.

-• Utilize area contacts for recommendations on safer routes and places to frequent.
+• Utilize local contacts for recommendations on safer routes and places to frequent.

-• Maintain communication at your place of stay or tour operator, notably when exploring independently.
+• Maintain communication with your accommodation or tour operator, notably when exploring independently.

 Emergency Contacts